 Speaking of that: do you need a lawyer when it comes to these things?
 Well, think of it this way.
 As a new kayaker, I’ve been taking lessons that include how to rescue yourself if you fall out of your kayak.
 But my instructor always says, the most important self-rescue is the one you do before you even leave the dock.
 Look out at the conditions and assess them based on your skill level.
 If the conditions aren’t safe for you, don’t even get into the water.

 So you can think of your contract negotiations the same way.
-If the contract is very clear and you fully understand what you’re getting into, it may be ok not to consult legal advice.
+If the contract is very clear and you fully understand what you’re getting into, it might be ok not to consult legal advice.
 However, if you’re reading the contract and don’t understand parts of it, or you wonder about certain legal implications, get help!
 It’s far better to do that self-rescue before you sign something you’ll regret later.

 Now that we’ve got those basics out of the way, let’s talk about negotiating a contract as a healthcare provider, fitness instructor, or anyone working as a self-employed person in health and wellness.